chef-boneyard/chef-web-docs-2016/step_manage_server_hosted/step_manage_server_hosted_environment_view.rst

    For instance, to view nodes in the environment you could click on the **Node** tab after selecting environment from the drop down.
 To view data for all environments select **None** from the drop down.
 This can also get set by clicking on the **Select** link next to an environment on the **Environments** tab.

-Note: You need read permissions on the environment to view it.